 Certain materials operate more effectively in high-temperature environments, while others prove more aerodynamic under high stress.
 You need to know how materials can be expected to operate safely and efficiently, and whether they conform to customer and industry codes and standards.

-Testing these materials requires specialized expertise.
-MISTRAS combines a wide range of lab materials testing services with expertise in materials selection and engineering to answer these questions and more, providing you a wealth of information on your material’s properties and potential defects, including:
+Testing these materials requires expertise.
+MISTRAS combines a wide range of testing services with experience in materials selection and engineering to answer these questions and more, providing you a wealth of information on your material’s properties and potential defects, including:

 MISTRAS holds approvals from a long list of some of the largest aerospace prime manufacturers in the world, including Airbus, Boeing, Safran, Bombardier, Pratt & Whitney, Honeywell, and more.
 We offer many of our materials testing services on a recurring basis to these customers, with the ability to integrate into their supply chains to centralize multiple inspection, testing, machining, and finishing services out of a single facility.